symitems/http-chat/doc/testcase.md

   - Modal window with error message
   - 401 error in console of the developer tool of your browser
 - Confirm that new messages go to the top
+- the changes are compatible with the previous version (If not, write clearly in the pull-request)